Hybrid Seeds: Meaning, Examples, Advantages & Disadvantages

 • Technically, hybrid seeds are the result of controlled cross-pollination between distinctive varieties of the same plant.

-• The process involves the transferring of pollen grains from the ovaries of one plant to the stigma of another plant.
+• The process involves the transfer of pollen grains from the ovaries of one plant to the stigma of another plant.
 This process is known as cross-pollination.

-• This process is in practice for a number of reasons like, disease resistance, better yield, enhanced characteristics, and greater uniformity.
+• This process is in practice for several reasons like, disease resistance, better yield, enhanced characteristics, and greater uniformity.

 • Additionally, in comparison to heirloom seeds, hybrid seeds grow faster and easier.